hmajid2301/nixicle/README.md

 <details>
   <summary>Install</summary>

-To install NixOS on any of my devices I create my own ISO live media image.
-You can build the ISO by doing the following:
+To install NixOS on any of my devices I now use [nixos-anywhere](https://github.com/nix-community/nixos-anywhere/blob/main/docs/howtos/no-os.md).
+You will need to be able to SSH to the target machine from where this command will be run.
+Load nix installer ISO if no OS on the device.
+You need to copy ssh keys onto the target machine `curl https://github.com/hmajid2301.keys > ~/.ssh/authorized_keys` in my case I can copy them from GitHub.

 ```bash
 git clone git@github.com:hmajid2301/dotfiles.git ~/dotfiles/